Ardabil: Population

 At the time of the National Census of 2006, the population of the city was 412,669 in 32,386 households.
 The following census in 2011 counted 482,632 people in 134,715 households.
 The 2016 census measured the population of the city as 529,374 inhabitants living in 158,627 households.

 Geography

 Location

 Ardabil is located on the Baliqly Chay River, about 70 km from the Caspian Sea (Khazar), and 210 km from the city of Tabriz.
-It has an average altitude of 1263 m and total area of 18.011 km2.
-Neighbouring on the Caspian Sea.
+It has an average altitude of 1263 m and a total area of 18.011 km2.
 It has been of great political and economic significance throughout history, especially within the Caucasus region.
-It is located on an open plain about 1,500 m above sea level, just east of Mount Sabalan (4,811 m), where cold spells occur until late spring.
+The city is located on an open plain, just east of Mount Sabalan (4,811 m), where cold spells occur until late spring.

 Climate

-Ardebil has a cold semi-arid climate (Köppen: BSk), bordering a humid continental climate (Köppen: Dsb, Trewartha: Dc), with warm, very dry summers and cold, snowy winters.
+Ardabil has a cold semi-arid climate (Köppen: BSk, Trewartha: BS), bordering a humid continental climate (Köppen: Dsb, Trewartha: Dc), with warm, dry summers and very cold, snowy winters.
 Many tourists come to the region for its mild climate during the hot summer months.
 The winters are long and bitterly cold, with record low temperature of −33.8 °C. The annual rainfall is around 300 mm.